lovishking/expensetracker/RENDER_DEPLOYMENT.md

 1. **Static files not loading**: Ensure `STATIC_ROOT` is set correctly
 2. **Database connection errors**: Check `DATABASE_URL` environment variable
 3. **500 errors**: Check Render logs for detailed error messages
+4. **"Scheme '://' is unknown" error**: This means `DATABASE_URL` is empty or malformed
+   - For Blueprint deployment: Ensure database is created first
+   - For manual deployment: Don't manually set `DATABASE_URL` - let Render auto-fill it
+   - Make sure the database service is linked to your web service

 ### Checking Logs: